-What are some ways to connect when you can't be together in-person?
+What are some ways to connect when you cannot be together in-person?

 Start by planning some special time together before (if possible), or after your time apart.
-If you had 2 hours to spend with your Service Member (or other person you may be apart from), what's something special you would like to do together?
+If you had 2 hours to spend with your Service Member (or other person you may be apart from), what is something special you would like to do together?

-Before You are Apart
+Before You Are Apart

 - Pick a star together, so you can look up and tell each other good night while apart. - Buy two of the same book to read at the same time.
 When you have a chance to talk, you can have a book club chat. - Record a story!
 There are a few great sites where your adult can record themselves, or both of you together, reading a book that you can go back and listen to any time.
+(Try this site: unitedthroughreading.org) - Write notes for your adult to take with them, and have them leave notes for family at home.
+Pull notes from the jar whenever you are missing each other. - Decide to learn something new together!
+For ex., try to learn a new language and practice together on calls. - Have your adult leave voicemail messages, org voice memos, that you can listen to any time you want. - Create a stuffed animal with a recording inside, or a pillow case with pictures on it to feel close to each other.